zacharygraziano/bigtext/README.md

 Then, in the `commands.py` file, add the name of your script (sans `.sh` file extension) to the `IMAGE_SCRIPTS` list.

-If your script needs custom fonts or other resources, they will need to be placed in the (`.gitignored`) `fonts/` directory prior to deploying.
+If your script needs custom fonts or other resources, they will need to be placed in the (`.gitignore`d) `fonts/` directory prior to deploying.

 ### oauth2 callback